dwavesystems/dwave-ocean-sdk/docs/shared/qpu_specific_specs.rst

 *   The ferromagnetic problem and single-qubit freezeout points shown are :ref:`normalized anneal fraction <qpu_qa_implementation>` values.

+*   The average single-qubit temperature is given in units of linear bias, the dimensionless ``h`` of the Ising Hamiltonian.

 *   Readout time range: Typical readout times for reading between one qubit and the full QPU.